-Last week, Nokia issued a short press statement saying it has initiated a review of strategic options for its Digital Health business.
+In February, Nokia issued a short press statement saying it has initiated a review of strategic options for its Digital Health business.
 This is the division which manufacturers the company’s smartwatches, scales and other wearables.
-Now a leaked memo obtained by the Verge shows its possible the company might shelve the entire concept.
+A leaked memo obtained by the Verge at the time, showed the company is looking into shelving the entire concept.

 Nokia’s chief strategy officer Kathrin Buvac told employees that the digital health side of the business is struggling to scale and meet growth expectations.

-“Rather than only falling in love with our technology, we must be honest with ourselves,” writes Buvac.
+“Rather than only falling in love with our technology, we must be honest with ourselves,” wrote Buvac.

 “Currently, we don’t see a path for [the digital health business] to become a meaningful part of a company as large as Nokia.”

-To recall, the Finnish tech giant snapped up Withings some two years ago for a cool €170 million.
-This is one of the pioneers of the wearable tech industry which brought us goodies such as the first Wi-Fi scale.
-Since the acquisition, Nokia has primarily been busy rebranding the Withings range of connected health devices.
+This admission of failure comes less than two years after the Finnish tech giant snapped up Withings for a cool €170 million.
+This French company is one of the pioneers of the wearable tech industry and brought us goodies such as the first connected scale.
+Since the acquisition, Nokia has primarily been busy rebranding the Withings range of smart health devices.

 Essential reading: Top fitness trackers and health gadgets

-Nokia Sleep is the successor to the Withings Aura, and is a device that nestles under your mattress to help you catch more ZZZs.
-It is expected the gadget will be released sometime this quarter.
+Now officially launched, Nokia Sleep is the successor to the Withings Aura.
+A device that quietly nestles under your mattress to help you catch more ZZZs.

 More importantly, a few months ago Nokia recorded a €141 million charge due to ‘the impairment of goodwill related to its digital health business.’
 In English, this means Nokia wrote-off the vast majority of its Withings acquisition.
-And now its clear that Digital Health business sales are are struggling to meet growth expectations.
+Its clear the company’s Digital Health business sales have failed to meet growth expectations.